April The Giraffe Shows Behavior Changes, Is She Finally Going To Have Her Baby?

 — Katie MacAlister (@katiemacalister) March 2, 2017

-“April is well and conditions remain the same from last evening,”the zoo posted on Facebook Thursday morning.
+“April is well and conditions remain the same from last evening,” the zoo posted on Facebook Thursday morning.
 “A lot of behavior that had us on our toes but no acknowledgeable active labor at this time.
 The photo shared today is from a fan.
 The shots are a week a part!
 Her growth is perhaps more noticeable when compare like this versus day to do.
 There is no doubt momma and calf are progressing and growing.”

 As of Thursday night, April still hadn’t welcomed her baby, but the zoo said she is getting closer to going into active labor.